> >

 What does WOLKIS provide for DIFC office tenants?

 Continuous IAQ monitoring inside the demised area without modification to the building's central HVAC or BMS.
 LoRaWAN sensors deploy in 1-2 days per floor, battery-powered (no ceiling cable pulls), 4G gateway uplink (no landlord IT involvement).
 Coverage: CO2, PM2.5, PM10, TVOC, temperature, humidity, optional HCHO.
 Reports formatted against DM-HSD-GU119 v4.
-Pricing: AED 2,200/site/month base for up to 5 zones + AED 150/zone/month additional.
+Pricing: AED 800 per zone per month, AED 600 per zone from 5 zones, AED 400 per zone from 21 zones, minimum AED 1,600 per site.

 How is this different from the landlord's BMS-integrated IAQ?